brianadams2337/acme-shop-flo/docs/migration.md

 ```

 - Furthermore, we don't need to manually override the types as we did in Nuxt 2
   with `Context` interface.
-Rule types will work not automatically.
+Rule types will work now automatically.